 Following an accident, drivers can file a no-fault claim in New York up to 30 days afterward.
 For damages that exceed New York no-fault limits, you have three years to file a lawsuit.
 However, motorcyclists cannot file a no-fault calm.
-Regardless of the type of accident or injuries you’ve experienced, a car accident lawyer can help you receive the compensation you deserve.
+Regardless of the type of accident or injuries you’ve experienced, a New York City lawyer can help you receive the compensation you deserve.

 - Rear-End Collisions: According to reports by the National Highway Traffic Safety Administration, over a third of all auto accidents involve getting rear-ended.
 Similar to left-turn collisions, the fault usually lies with the driver of the trailing vehicle.
 In multi-car accidents, every car (aside from the one in the front) may share some degree of fault if they were tailgating the car in front of them because New York is a comparative negligence state.

 - Pedestrian Accidents: Every day, millions of people walk to get to work, run errands, and meet with their friends.
 Sometimes, drivers aren’t paying attention and hit people as they cross an intersection.
-Pedestrians usually have the right of way unless they happened to be jaywalking (crossing the street outside of the crosswalk) and cause an accident.
+Pedestrians usually have the right of way unless they happen to be jaywalking (crossing the street outside of the crosswalk) and cause an accident.

-- Underinsurance and Underinsured Driver Accidents: Many underinsurance policies pay out significantly less than the coverage you receive for your liability policy if you’re in an accident caused by a driver whose auto insurance can’t cover your medical bills.
+- Underinsurance and Underinsured Driver Accidents: Many underinsurance policies pay out significantly less than the coverage you receive for your liability policy if you’re in an accident caused by a driver whose auto insurance can’t cover your bills.
 Uninsured motorist coverage can protect you if you’re in an accident with an at-fault driver who doesn’t carry liability insurance.
 Underinsured motorist coverage is applied when you’re in an accident with an at-fault driver whose liability limits are too low to cover the medical expenses for any injured parties involved.
-If your payout from an at-fault driver’s insurance company doesn’t cover your medical bills, lost wages, etc., you will have to hire a personal injury attorney to sue for additional compensation.
+If your payout from an at-fault driver’s insurance company doesn’t cover your med bills, lost wages, etc., you will have to hire a personal injury attorney to sue for additional compensation.

 Do You Have a Case for a Car Accident Claim?